Quantum Kernels and Support Vector Machines

 -

-This provides us with an estimate of the quantum kernel matrix, which will be used in the support vector classification.
+This provides an estimate of the quantum kernel matrix, which will be used in the support vector classification.

-- Optimizing the dual problem by using the classical SVM algorithm to generate a separating Hyperplane and classify the data
+- Optimizes the dual problem using the classical SVM algorithm to generate a separating hyperplane and classify the data:

-- Where $t$ is the amount of data points
+- $t$ is the number of data points

 - $y_i$ is the label $\in \{-1,1\}$ of each data point